Looking for alternatives to Udemy?

 #1 Full Control Over Students

-To me this is just crazy, you put all of this hard work and effort into creating a course and you only get a few bucks for all of your efforts.
-If you want to charge more for your courses then Udemy may not be the answer for you and Teachable may.
+To me, this is just crazy, you put all this hard work and effort into creating a course, and you only get a few bucks for all your efforts.

 #2 Start For Free

-However, not only can you start for free but you can create unlimited courses for free, minus a small transaction fee of course.
+However, not only can you start for free, but you can create unlimited courses for free, minus a small transaction fee, of course.
 I’ll cover more on that in a bit.
 The only platform that gives you this much control and allows you to do it for free like this is Teachable.

 #3 Training

-Finally, the other great benefit behind Teachable is that they have a great course on how to create your first online course called The Profitable Teacher this course is designed to walk you through the steps of creating, marketing, and selling your course.
+Finally, the other great benefit behind Teachable is their great course on creating your first online course.

 Cons of Teachable